top of page

 • Access for all RA/RDs to five of the RA/RD courses listed on the Training Outpost website to be completed during the fall semester.
 Completion updates and a final report would be provided to the administrator.

-• One 75-minute zoom training from the D-Prep team (topic TBD based on your institution’s needs).
+• One 75-minute Zoom training from the DPrep team (topic TBD based on your institution’s needs).

 More details on our Residential Life Page